 We license most films through two sources, Swank and Kanopy.
-Sometimes we can license an individual title that is not included in the larger package through Films on Demand.
-If a title is available, we generally license content for 6 months or a year, depending on the need expressed by faculty.
-The cost of a streaming title is $210-$350 per year depending on the service.
+Sometimes we can get an individual license through Alexander Street.
+Sometimes we can license a title which is not included in the larger package through Films on Demand.
+If a title is available, we generally license content for six months or a year, depending on the need expressed by faculty.

 Many streaming services that are available to individuals do not make their content available to libraries.
 For instance, we cannot license Amazon originals and Netflix originals.